MooersLab/pymolsnips/README.md

 Jupyter Lab is an integrated development environment (IDE) that runs in your web browser.
 It can read in Jupyter Notebooks.
 It supports several kinds of windows including one for text editing.
-It is similar to the Rstudio, Rodeo, and Spyder IDEs.
+It is similar to the RStudio, Rodeo, and Spyder IDEs.
 Its first stable release was in 2018.
 I

-The Jupyter Notebook is an electronic notebook for interactive programing in Python.
+The Jupyter Notebook is an electronic notebook for interactive programming in Python.
 It can be extended for use with scores of other programming languages via kernels.
 It was released initially in the fall of 2014.

-The Jupyter Notebook descended from the Ipython Notebook project, which started in 2011.
+The Jupyter Notebook descended from the IPython Notebook project, which started in 2011.
-The Ipython Notebook project emerged out of the Ipython project which was started in 2001 by Fernando Perez when he was a graduate student in Physics as the U of Colorado.
+The IPython Notebook project emerged out of the IPython project which was started in 2001 by Fernando Perez when he was a graduate student in Physics as the U of Colorado.

 The Jupyter Notebook is composed of cells.
 Code cells can be edited.
 They contain blocks of code that generally do one thing.
 All of the code in a cell is run at once.
-The use of runnable blocks of code eases debugging.
+The use of executable blocks of code eases debugging.

 PyMOL can be import into an active notebook as a module.

 Jupyter Notebooks are very fun to use when developing new code because the interleaved output in the form of beautiful figures provides instant gratification.

 Jupyter Notebooks are also effective for providing training in the classroom and workshops.
-It is designed to support reproducible research and literate programmming.
+It is designed to support reproducible research and literate programming.
 The main gotcha is that you have to be aware of the state of the computer.
 That is, you have to be mindful of the order in which the cells were executed.

-Jupyter Notebook and JupuyterLab have extensions that extend their capabilities, but their extensions are not interchangable.
+Jupyter Notebook and Jupyter Lab have extensions that extend their capabilities, but their extensions are not interchangeable.
-Both have extensions for vim keybindingas which will appeal to vim users.
+Both have extensions for vim keybindings which will appeal to vim users.

-<h4 name="jupyterlabsnippets"> Jupyter Lab Snippets</h4>
+<h4 name="jupyterlabsnippets"> JupyterLab Snippets</h4>

 [JupuyterLab](https://jupyter.org/) aims to be an Integrated Development Environment that can edit Jupyter Notebooks side-by-side with a markdown or LaTeX document in a text editor.
-*JupyterLab* has multiple windows like *Rstudio*: a code console, terminal shells, juypter notebook editor, a text editor, and the jupyter notebook editor.
+*JupyterLab* has multiple windows like *Rstudio*: a code console, terminal shells, Jupyter Notebook editor, a text editor, and the Jupyter Notebook editor.
 In this fashion, JupyterLab has much stronger support for literate programming than the classic *Jupyter Notebook*.

-Like *Rstudio*, *JupyterLab* can open and edit a variety of markedup documents like markdown, html, and latex files.
+Like *Rstudio*, *JupyterLab* can open and edit a variety of markup documents like markdown, html, and latex files.
 The code console can run code interactively and shows the order in which the code was executed.
-Tab completion and tooltips work in the code console as they do in Juyter Notebook.
+Tab completion and tooltips work in the code console as they do in Jupyter Notebook.
 Selected codes chunks in markdown and latex documents can be connected to a code console.
 The tex editor supports vim key bindings.
 Some documents can be opened with one of several alternate editors.